goldsmocap/mocap-streamer/remote/README.md

 **Axis-Streamer not receiving data from Axis-Neuron**

 1. Check that your firewall is not blocking Axis-Neuron.
-TODO: how to do this?

 2. Check the broadcast settings in Axis-Streamer.
-TODO: how to do this?